Overview of Inverse and Leveraged Exchange-Traded Funds (ETFs)

 The best form of investor protection is to clearly understand leveraged or inverse ETFs before investing in them.
 No matter how you initially hear about them, it’s important to read the prospectus, which provides detailed information related to the ETFs’ investment objectives, principal investment strategies, risks, and costs.
 The SEC’s EDGAR system, as well as search engines, can help you locate a specific ETF prospectus.
 You can also find the prospectuses on the websites of the financial firms that issue a given ETF, as well as through your broker.

-• What are the costs?
+- What are the costs?
 Leveraged or inverse ETFs may be more costly than traditional ETFs.
 Use FINRA’s Fund Analyzer to estimate the impact of fees and expenses on your investment.
-The SEC’s Mutual Fund Cost Calculator can also help you estimate and compare costs of owning mutual funds.
+The SEC’s Mutual Fund Cost Calculator can also help you estimate and compare the costs of owning mutual funds.

 As with all investments, it pays to do your own homework.
-Only invest if you are confident the product can help you meet your investment objectives and you are knowledgeable and comfortable with the risks associated with these specialized ETFs.
-(See:
+Only invest if you are confident the product can help you meet your investment objectives and you are knowledgeable and comfortable with the risks associated with these non-traditional ETFs.

-If you have questions about an investment you made in an exchange-traded fund, or if you believe that you have been the victim of a securities fraud, The White Law Group may be able to help.
+If you are concerned about an investment in leveraged or inverse ETFs, or if you believe that you have been the victim of securities fraud, The White Law Group may be able to help.
 To speak to a securities attorney, please call our offices at 888-637-5510 for a free consultation.